LotusPetal1000/Project-Euler-Q5/README.md

 # Project-Euler-Q5
-Solving Q5 from projecteuler.net using python..
+Solving Q5 from projecteuler.net using python.
+Just download the python file above, and run on VS Code.
+Done.